A-Breeze/a_breeze_blog/content/section03/work9.md

 image = "img/portfolio/envelope-brand.jpg"
 showonlyimage = false
 date = "2016-11-05T20:02:19+05:30"
-title = "Item with image"
-weight = 9
-type = "post"
+title = "Notice the slug in the URL" weight = 9 type = "post" slug = "Helloooo"
 +++

 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 A small river named Duden flows by their place and supplies it with the necessary regelialia.
 It is a paradisematic country, in which roasted parts of sentences fly into your mouth.